com-pas/compas-architecture/DATABASE_MANAGEMENT.md

 In a get (GET) function, we can make distinction between newer and older versions using RESTXQ.
 By using xQuery syntax (scl[@version="1"] for example), we can get specific versions of a configuration.

+### Versioning type
+For type of versioning, we prefer [Semantic Versioning](https://semver.org/).
+This to keep versioning simple.
+For every changeset CoMPAS is going to ask if it's a major, minor or a patch.
+This way the version will be adjusted according to the user's needs.
+An example of distinction can be:
+- A changeset is Major in case a full XML section is being added.
+- A changeset is Minor is a piece of data is adjusted.
+- A changeset is a Patch if a typo is fixed.
+But this is up to the user.

+## Tech Talk

 ### Points to remember
 - home of BaseX = /srv/basex
 - RESTXQ file extension = .xqm